International Campaign to Ban Landmines (ICBL) formed in New York.

 Oslo Process to negotiate a ban on cluster munitions begins.

-International Campaign to Abolish Nuclear Weapons (ICAN) launched in Austria.
+International Campaign to Abolish Nuclear Weapons (ICAN) launched internationally in Vienna.

 Convention on Cluster Munitions adopted and opened for signature.